AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 Hence, I'll be using 161 days to create features.
 These features will be used to forecast the next 89 days of customer sales.
 This choice is, of course, quite arbitrary and can be treated as hyperparameter to tune.
 In general though, you want to have target period that's about half of your training period.
 With this information, we can move on to the feature engineering part for the DNN model.

 ## Feature Engineering
-The possibility to include additional features into the model besides the RFM is the greates advantage of this approach.
+The possibility to include additional features into the model besides the RFM is the greatest advantage of this approach.
 However, it's also the main limitation as **your model is going to be only as good as your features**.
-So, make sure to spend a lot of time on this section, and experiment yourselve to find the best features.
+So, make sure to spend a lot of time on this section, and experiment yourself to find the best features.
 Here, I'm mainly going to focus on the transactional features as they form a good predictive basis for the future transactional behaviour.
 Most of them were inspired by [this Google post](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-train).

 ```python
 def get_features(data, feature_start, feature_end, target_start, target_end):